After reading Vagabonding, the bible of solo travelers, I set out for a grand adventure — Morocco was calling me.

 Why The Blue City?

-The nickname of Chaouen is “The Blue City” as its walls are bathed in the light blue color redolent of Greek Islands.
+The nickname of Chaouen is “The Blue City” as its walls are bathed in the light blue color redolent of the Greek islands.
 It’s probably the best place to practice your photography skills.
-They say it’s blue because it helps to drive away the mosquitos (as they don’t like to hang around clear, flowing water).
-In fact, blue just looks nice and is good for the overall atmosphere.
+They say it’s blue because it helps to drive away from the mosquitos (as they don’t like to hang around clear, flowing water).
+Blue just looks nice and is good for the overall atmosphere.
 You feel a seaside vibe even if you’re in a valley among the Rif Mountains.

 Making new friends at the Riad